About the Share

 BEEF from Chaseholm Farm, 100% grassfed.

-SOUP HENS from Sparrowbush Farm for winter stocks and stews.
+CHICKEN from Yundwell Pastured Poultry for winter stocks and stews.

 Meat is free choice.
 You'll be designated an amount of 'Meat Points' at the beginning of the share to use at your discretion throughout the winter.
 We will not have all cuts available at every pickup, but do our best to offer a variety of choices each pickup.